Interaction of functional brain networks is formed by k-clique percolation in the human structural connectome: Discussion

-For functional subnetworks, which identified with high separability and reproducibility in functional connectomes \cite{yeo2011organization}, we examined their structural basis and community organization.
-It turned out that clique communities are not observed in their structure when considering functional subnetworks separately.
-Clique clusters emerge only when subnetworks interact.
-The structural connections of subnetworks complement each other and, as a result, a distributed clique structure is formed.
-The observed clusters are the unifying boundary between interacting functional subnetworks.
-This clique community structure is distributed throughout the connectome, revealing the complementary nature of the structural connections of interacting functional subnetworks.
+We examined the structural basis of functional brain subnetworks, which were identified with high separability and reproducibility in functional connectomes \cite{yeo2011organization}.
+We show that clique communities are not observed when considering functional subnetworks in isolation; they emerge only when subnetworks interact.
+The structural connections of subnetworks complement each other, resulting in a distributed clique structure.

-It also turns out that functionally separable subnetworks are not well-separable structural clusters.
-Moreover, the number of internal structural connections of each subnetwork is several times smaller than the number of external ones (i.e., connecting with other subnetworks).
-Thus, the structural organization of a functional subnetwork consists primarily of external connections between the subnetworks, while internal connections do not form dense structures.
-Also interesting is the difference between the edge confidence distributions for internal and external connections of subnetworks.
-External connections do not have the characteristic growth in distribution with weakening edge confidence; the distribution is almost uniform.
-Thus, internal connections are more repetitive and common for the connectome sample, regardless of whether their number is inferior to external ones.
+Functionally separable subnetworks are not well-defined structural clusters.
+In fact, the number of external connections (i.e., connections with other subnetworks) mostly for each subnetwork outnumbers its internal connections.
+Consequently, the structural organization of a functional subnetwork primarily consists of external connections between subnetworks, while internal connections do not form dense structures.
+In essence, the observed clique clusters form a boundary between interacting functional subnetworks, demonstrating the complementary nature of structural connections among these interacting subnetworks.
+Such structural boundaries, distributed throughout the connectome, underline the complex interplay between functional and structural networks.
+Such internal organization could help integrate information across different brain regions and show the hierarchical structure of brain networks.
+It suggests a model of brain function where specialized processing within subnetworks is balanced with global integration across the entire connectome.

+It was proposed that high-order cliques in structural brain networks could serve as building blocks for cognitive processes, potentially supporting information integration across different brain regions \cite{sizemore2019importance}.
+The existence of these structures might contribute to the brain's resilience and adaptability \cite{bullmore2012economy}.
+This finding aligns with recent research suggesting that brain networks exhibit small-world properties and rich-club organization, facilitating efficient information processing and integration \cite{watts1998collective, van2011rich}.

+\paragraph{The frequency of structural connection occurrence in a population is associated with phenomena in individual brain networks.}

+By analyzing the difference between individual and general connections for connectomes from the sample, we observed the distinguished role of the latter in the formation and connectivity of clique structures.
+The edge clustering coefficient, which is another connection characteristic, had a similar property, which reveals a straightforward effect: connections that contribute most significantly to local triangle density have the greatest impact on forming large cliques and maintaining connectivity within the clique communities.